China Tower wins approval for Hong Kong IPO of up to $10 billion: sources

 HONG KONG (Reuters/IFR) - China Tower, the world’s largest mobile mast operator, has won approval in Hong Kong for an IPO that could raise up to $10 billion, according to people familiar with the situation.

-The news comes as investors and bankers were on Friday awaiting the pricing of Chinese smartphone maker Xiaomi’s initial public offering, which could raise up to $6.1 billion.
+The news comes as investors and bankers were on Friday awaiting the pricing of Chinese smartphone maker Xiaomi’s (1810.HK) initial public offering, which could raise up to $6.1 billion.

 Xiaomi’s deal is seen as a key test of market sentiment for what is expected to be a packed second-half of the year in terms of IPOs in Hong Kong.